fbef0102/Rotoblin-AZMod/README.md

     * Instantly incapacitate Survivors
     * Allows witches to chase victims into safezones, [video](https://www.youtube.com/watch?v=PU_yx-fzjUU)
     * Prevents the witch from randomly loosing target.
+    * Survivor will startle witch if shoot boomer nearby.

   * **Smoker:**
     * Tongue will not be released after survivor hanging from a ledge. (one of l4d1 original feature)